 The study found out a few work stages that could benefit from having some of the workload eased, for example by developing work practices.

 - Even with small changes in daily work, we can support our personnel in their challenging work, says HR Business Partner Laura Ahlblad.
 The workflow that is already in use between the pair of electricians’, one working under and one above the power line to balance the workload, is justified because the load is then differently applied.
 However, the results show that both work stages are heavy and require some downtime in return.

-In light of the results, even walking from one pylon to another is heavy.
-The electricians wear a work harness and all the accessories that should be carried along.
-According to the results, this strains 48% of the maximal respiratory and circulatory system, and when the heart rate rises to 50%, people should be able to take breaks.
+The results show that even walking from one pylon to another is heavy.
+The electricians wear daily a work harness and all the accessories that should be carried along.
+According to the results, this strains 48% of the maximal respiratory and circulatory system and when the heart rate rises to 50%, people should be able to take breaks.
 Even at the end of the day the packing of goods, such as ripping a rope on a roll, is consuming and does not let the heart rate fall.

-- By comparing the workload of an electrician working in a power line project with that of our other results, I can confirm that this work requires physical fitness of a firefighter.
-The difference is that the work of the power line electrician is done on a daily basis but the work of the firemen is concretized only occasionally in alarm situations, Simonen concludes.
+- By comparing the workload of an electrician working in a power line project with that of our other results, I can confirm that this work requires physical condition of a firefighter.
+The difference is that the work of the power line electrician is done on a daily basis and the work of the firemen is concertized only occasionally in alarm situations, Simonen concludes.